ED searches Satyendar Jain’s home in money laundering investigation

 The former Delhi health minister was arrested by the Enforcement Directorate on May 30.

-The Enforcement Directorate on Monday carried out searches at properties linked to former Delhi Health Minister Satyendar Jain, including his home in the national capital as part of the agency’s investigation in a money laundering case, PTI reported.
+The Enforcement Directorate on Monday searched properties linked to former Delhi Health Minister Satyendar Jain, including his home in the national Capital as part of the agency’s investigation in a money laundering case, PTI reported.

 Jain was arrested by the Enforcement Directorate on May 30 in a case under the Prevention of Money Laundering Act.
-He is under the agency’s custody till June 9.
+He will be in the agency’s custody till June 9.
 His portfolios have been transferred to Delhi Deputy Chief Minister Manish Sisodia.

 Enforcement Directorate officials said that Monday’s raid was part of a follow up in the case.